Gohxuann/MyPhishingWeb/README.md

 ---

 ## APIs Used
-- VirusTotal API: For file and IP scanning.
+- VirusTotal API: For file, URL and IP scanning.
-- URLhaus API: For malicious URL detection.
+- URLhaus API: For malicious URL reporting.
-- AbuseIPDB API: For IP address evaluation and reporting.
+- AbuseIPDB API: For IP address reporting.
 - Gemini LLM: For AI-generated human-readable explanations.

 ---